-- Learn: ACSC: Manage user accounts for Microsoft Windows 10. - Learn: ACSC: Manage user accounts for macOS.
+- Learn: ACSC: Managing user accounts - Read further: ACSC: Secure Administration

 Do you enable application control?
 YES NO Could any software application run on your computer?

 Application control is a security measure designed to protect against malicious software by ensuring only approved applications and software can be executed on your computers.
 It includes controlling who can access, install and modify these programs, how controls are implemented, maintained, and modified, as well as the controls themselves and how they are implemented.
 Start with an inventory of the applications you have and who is required to use them in your business.